gnosis/dex-research/dFusion/dFusionSpec.md

 - By hashing the `[exitRequest informaiton]`, we are getting the `exitRequestHash`
 - for( withdrawals in `[exitRequest information]`)
-	- Opening the Leaf of with the current balance,
+	- Opening the leaf of with the current balance,
-	- Opening the Leaf of the AccountHash and
+	- Opening the leaf of the accountHash and
 	- if `withdrawal.sender == accountLeaf.address` && `withdrawal.amount <= stateRHToken.amount`
 		- Update the leaf with the current balance,
 		- Recalculate the stateRH